semaphoreci/docs/docs/essentials/artifacts.md

     ---

     The amount of data stored in your artifact buckets.
-This is expressed in GB/month.
-Where each unit is 1GB of artifacts stored for one full month.
+This is expressed in per GB per month.
+Where each unit is 1GB of artifacts stored for one month.

 -   __Traffic__